 The Foxes are a great destination for those who don't have time to paddle the entire loop around Philip Edward Island, as it is only a day's paddle out to them.
-The one drawback is that it involves paddling on the open waters of Georgian Bay for 1 km, so this is only advisable in good weather conditions.
+The one drawback is that it involves paddling on the open waters of Georgian Bay for 2-3 km, so this is only advisable in good weather conditions.
 Around the Foxes there is plenty to explore by foot and by boat; it is all set against a magnificent backdrop of scenery.
 To one side the La Cloche Mountains tower above the trees, while to the other Manitoulin Island rises out of the vastness of Georgian Bay.
 These small islands are a group of smooth pink granite rock formations topped by juniper bushes and rugged pines.
 These islands play host to a great variety of amphibians and reptiles, including three of Georgian Bay's threatened species of snakes (eastern fox snake, eastern hognose snake, and the massasauga rattlesnake), spotted turtles, and five-lined skinks.

-The Fox Islands are located roughly 7km from "The Chik" creek, just off the southern shoreline of Philip Edward Island.
-When you exit "The Chik", paddle towards the tip of Philip Edward Island ("South Point").
+The Fox Islands are located roughly 7km from the Chikanishing Creek mouth, just off the southern shoreline of Philip Edward Island.
+When you exit the Chikanishing, paddle towards the tip of Philip Edward Island ("South Point").
 Bear south around this point and continue along the southern shoreline of the island, passing dozens of other small islands along the way.
-The Foxes have many sheltered bays in which you can land your kayak, step out of your boat and check out the area to find your perfect site!
+The Foxes have many sheltered bays in which you can land your kayak